 Each light source has it’s own particular qualities, whether it’s soft (comes from large diffuse light source) or hard (strongly directional).
 Light also varies in its intensity, direction and colour.
 The best way of finding out what the light looks like and how it behaves is to experiment with it.

-Now the trouble with using alternative light sources is that they often don’t have the same intensity as a studio lights.
-To make your camera more light sensitive you will need to crank up your cameras ISO and also use the widest aperture (smallest f-stop) your lens can muster.
+Now the trouble with using alternatives to studio lighting sources are that they often don’t have the same intensity as a studio lights.
+To make your alternatives to studio lighting work, you need to make your camera more light sensitive to light.
+So you will need to crank up your cameras ISO and also use the widest aperture (smallest f-stop) your lens can muster.
 Remember to keep your shutter speed above 1/60 second, this is the lowest speed that you can comfortably hand hold and get a reasonably steady shot.

-House hold lamps are probably the go to piece of kit for alternative light sources, you can position them easily and you normally have several of them in the house so that you can ‘build’ a lighting set up, using more than one lamp.
+Household lamps are probably the go to piece of kit for alternatives to studio lighting, you can position them easily and you normally have several of them in the house so that you can ‘build’ a lighting set up, using more than one lamp.
 In this picture the multi directional light source, spills out a soft diffuse light, from 360 degrees.
 This gives a more flattering effect than a flat screen.

 Be careful where the catch light in the eyes falls.
 Having the catch light positioned at the bottom of the eye can look a bit weird as we are used to seeing light sources above our subjects head (sun and ceiling lights).
 I moved the model, so that the catch light fell to the side of the eye, which gives a more natural look.

 Okay, this type of shot isn’t going to make you look like a Hollywood A lister on the red carpet but it’s fun!
 Using small spectral lights will make for an interesting photo because the contrast between the areas of brightness, (where the lights are) and the areas of darkness (where they aren’t), makes for a visually intriguing photo.
-Also giving your subject a prop immediately makes them more at ease and creates a more relaxed and natural photograph.
+Also giving your subject a prop immediately makes them more at ease and creates a more relaxed and natural photograph so in my book fairy lights offer great alternatives to studio lighting.

 The good thing about this as a light source is that there generally isn’t a shortage of models that are prepared to sit in front of the TV, whilst you fiddle about.
 TV screens are similar to computer screens but they have a larger surface area and therefore are a bigger light source.
 Use this bigger light source to your advantage and perhaps take head to toe shots.